-4. Options considered
+1. Options considered

-Section 175(2)(1) of the Land Transport Act requires every RLTS to 'identify land transport outcomes sought by the region and the strategic options for achieving those outcomes'.
+Section 175(2)(1) of the Land Transport Act (LTA) requires every RLTS to 'identify land transport outcomes sought by the region and the strategic options for achieving those outcomes'.
 The land transport outcomes sought for the Wellington region are set out in chapter 6 of this strategy.

-The Land Transport Act also requires a RLTS to 'take into account the land transport funding likely to be available within the region during the period covered by the strategy'.
+The LTA also requires a RLTS to 'take into account the land transport funding likely to be available within the region during the period covered by the strategy'.
 Therefore, an important element in the development of the strategic options was consideration of the Wellington region's estimated available funding.
 The Wellington region's 10 year total strategic transport investment envelope was estimated to be \$3432 million, including the additional \$660 million government funding announced on 5 July 2005.
-There are five basic funding components: roading maintenance, roading improvements, passenger rail, bus services and travel demand management.
+There are five components required to be funded: roading maintenance, roading improvements, passenger rail, bus services and travel demand management.